-The Head teacher informs the LA and the governing body about any permanent exclusion, and about any fixed-term exclusions beyond five days in any one term.
+The Head teacher informs the LA and the governing body about any permanent exclusion, and about any suspensions beyond five days in any one term.

 The governing body itself cannot either exclude a pupil or extend the exclusion period made by the Head teacher.